Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 A move action lets a unit move up to their speed in spaces orthogonally.
 It can be split between actions.
 Some other abilities may cost a move action.

-All abilities cost a standard action by default
+All abilities cost a standard action by default.
+A unit's character card may start with passives that are always active.

+When an ability targets a unit, roll to beat the attack's defense (if any) or miss.
+If the ability affects an area or is global, no targeting or rolling occurs.

 # Sequence of Play